Receive Our Newsletter

 For news of readings, events and new titles.

-Robin Moger is a translator of Arabic literature currently living in Cape Town, South Africa.
+Robin Moger is a translator of contemporary Arabic fiction, currently living in Cape Town, South Africa.

 He graduated with a degree in Egyptology and Arabic from Oxford University in 2001 before travelling to Cairo to work as a journalist for the Cairo Times magazine.
 Following its closure he became a full-time professional translator.

 He is the translator of A Dog With No Tail by Hamdi Abu Golayyel (AUC Press, 2009), winner of the 2008 Naguib Mahfouz Medal for Literature, and Vertigo by Ahmed Mourad (Bloomsbury Qatar Foundation Publishing, 2011), and is one of the translators of the anthology Beirut39: New Writing from the Arab World (2010).